ynataliasuarez/Eye_Disease_Recognition_AML/README.md

 ```
 If you prove the method in BCV001 n

 To run the proposed method use the following command.
+Note that if you change the folders is necessary change the different paths in main.py config()
 ```cmd
 python main.py --mode test --folder results
 ```